odiszapc/jgrep/README.md

 Grep.regexSearch(store, rootDir, regexPattern, numThreads);
 ```

-## Multithreading Design

-* Uses `ExecutorService` to parallelize file reading and matching.
-* Each discovered file is submitted as a task to the thread pool.
-* File content is processed independently using the `TextSearch` class.
-* Statistics are updated using `AtomicInteger` and synchronized methods.

-## Clean Code & Testability

-* Logic is modular and built on interfaces (`Matcher`, `Output`, etc.)
-* Supports easy extension and testing
-* Avoids using full frameworks (e.g., Spring)

-## Design Considerations
+## Design considerations

 We traverse directories using a **single thread**.
 This could be improved in the future, but for local HDDs it's acceptable
   due to the nature of mechanical spindles.

 File content is searched in a **multi-threaded** way using a thread pool.

-**Scalability**: Thread pool ensures efficient CPU utilization across files.

-There is a strong **abstraction layer over the file system**:
+There is a strong abstraction layer over the file system:
 * Files and directories are treated as `Objects`
 * The filesystem is modeled as an `ObjectStore`
 * Directory iteration is abstracted, allowing the same logic to be reused across different storage implementations

+In terms of multithreading the following points were considered:

+* Uses `ExecutorService` to parallelize file reading and matching.
+* Each discovered file is submitted as a task to the thread pool.
+* File content is processed independently using the `TextSearch` class.
+* Statistics are updated using `AtomicInteger` and synchronized methods.

+Thread pool ensures efficient CPU utilization across files.

+## Testability

-**Testability**: Core components are loosely coupled and easily testable in isolation.
+Core components are loosely coupled and easily testable in isolation.

-## Tests
+As we have an abstraction layer over different kind of components

+* Filesystem — `ObjectStore`
+* File path — `ObjectDescriptor`
+* File and InputStream — `ObjectData`
+* Directory iterator — `ObjectsIterable`

+Every single layer of this architecture can be tested independently.

 Basic unit tests are provided for: